puppetlabs/puppet-docs/source/pe/2.0/console_navigating.markdown

 The console deals with three main objects:

 - A **node** represents a single system being managed by Puppet.
 It can have classes applied to it, and can be a member of groups.
-- A **group** is an arbitrary collection of nodes.
+- A **group** is an arbitrary set of nodes.
 It can have classes applied to it, and can contain nodes.
 - A **class** represents a Puppet class available in your puppet master's collection of modules.
 It can be applied to nodes or to groups.

 ### Nodes